 Jeremiah is overjoyed to return to the Sugarloaf Mountain Amphitheatre for his seventeenth season.
 He has worked across several areas of theatre operations—in the Gift Shop, on the Maintenance Staff, with the Parking and Security team, and for a brief stint as lighting operator for the Scioto Society’s 2000 production of A Midsummer Night’s Dream.
 This will be his second year serving on the Administrative Staff.
 He graduated from Ohio University, Athens in 2003 with a BA in English and Creative Writing and in 2012 he graduated from the University of Notre Dame with an MA in English and American Literature.
 His scholarly interests revolve around European colonialism and indigenous resistance movements from the late 1600’s to the early 1800’s.
 When he’s not working on theatre operations or doing research, Jeremiah enjoys hanging out with friends, Sherlock Holmes stories, cooking and grilling, all forms of music, bass guitar, used book sales, stargazing, and hiking.
 He would like to send his love and thanks to his father Marion and his mother Nita, J.J., Kane, Ahpoo Lawrine, Ernie and Lindy, his Texas and Kentucky families, Raymond Speakman, Richard Doliber, Brandon Smith, Marica Holton, LeAnna Kleinke, Curt and Pam Potter, and his amazing and beautiful girlfriend Kayla.
 He would like to dedicate his season’s work to the memory of his Grandfather Ahwoo Jack Battise, Sr. Jeremiah is from Chillicothe, OH.

-This will be LeAnna’s second year with Tecumseh! and she is excited the season has finally arrived after a grueling winter.
-LeAnna has over 12 years of experience working in customer service, and over eight years of banking and financial experience.
-She graduated from Piketon High School and studied Office Management at Ohio University – Chillicothe.
-LeAnna enjoys the power of the drama.
-It has stuck with her since her grandfather brought her for the very first time.
-She was so awestruck, she wore an Indian outfit to school every day for a month.
-“Tecumseh, means something a little different to every person that attends, but to me, it’s a special memory; the smell of Old Spice as I hugged my grandfather’s neck when the cannons went off.
-It’s the most special place I’ve ever been.”
-In her spare time, you can find LeAnna with her family and friends.
-She sends love to her daughter Gracelynn, husband David, best friend Jessi Bennett, mother Deanna and her departed grandfather Clarence.
-She also thanks Marcia and Marion for the amazing working experience and the cast and crew for their hard work and dedication.
+LeAnna has been with the Scioto Society since 2014.
+She enjoys the power and dynamics of the drama, and it has stuck with her since her grandfather brought her for the very first time.
+“Tecumseh, means something a little different to every person that attends, but to me, it’s a special memory, the smell of old spice as I hugged my grandfather’s neck when the cannons went off; it’s the most special place I’ve ever been.”
+She loves spending time with her family, and dear friends, and thanks them for their never ending support.
+She dedicates her career and all accomplishments to her departed grandfather Clarence.
+She would also like to thank Brandon Smith, Jeremiah Waggoner, and Marcia Holton for the amazing experiences, and opportunities she’s had while working here.
+Finally, and above all, the cast and crew for all of their hard work and dedication!
 Enjoy the show!
 LeAnna is from Waverly, OH.